Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/sharing-articles.markdown

 <img src="../../../images/mac-en-share_menu_more_selected.png"
      alt="A screenshot of the macOS Share menu showing the ‘More…’ item highlighted." class="centeredImage"
-     width="33%" />
+     width="30%" />

 Click the **Share** button again and choose **More…** to browse the list of available apps in System Preferences.
-If you find your app, select its checkbox so it will appear in the Share menu.
+If you find your app, select its checkbox so it will appear in the Share menu then try again in NetNewsWire.